sinfulheart92/RPG.Incorp/README.md

 Lead RESPONSIBLY to gain WISDOM and KNOWLEDGE that enable us to GROW

-To be committed in making ethical decisions, always keeping our players in mind, and setting a strong example of professionalism and excellence at all times
+To be committed in making ethical decisions, always keeping our players in mind, and setting a strong example of professionalism and excellence at all times.

-The games industry is ever-changing
+The GAMES industry is EVER-CHANGING

 We’ve worked to improve through experience, teaching one another and cultivating the desire to be the best at what we do.
 We see this as an individual responsibility as well as a one company.
 To be supportive and help them gain the knowledge and training they need.

 # Copyright (c) 2017 ϻӡϻӡή†Ǿ ♥ ϻǾЯí